jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

 ```

 F# is a functional first language, rather than a pure functional language like Haskell.
 If you do happen to use pure functions, you can stream your
 map and sum operations together, and avoid iterating over the array twice.
-The [Nessos Streams](https://github.com/nessos/Streams) provides this,
+The [Nessos Streams](https://github.com/nessos/Streams) library provides this,
 with a nice performance improvement as a result.

 ### F# Fold - 75 milliseconds